keithrbennett/wifiwand/README.md

 version of Ruby that comes packaged with MacOS.

-### JSON and YAML Output
+### JSON, YAML, and Other Output Formats

-You can specify that output in _noninteractive_ mode be in JSON or YAML formats by specifying `-j` or `-y` on the command line, respectively.
+You can specify that output in _noninteractive_ mode be in a certain format.
+Currently, JSON, YAML, inspect, and puts formats are supported.
+See the help for which command line switches to use.

 ### Seeing the Underlying OS Commands and Output